 Has a prospective student shown interest in your school?
-Have they shared their contact information to learn more about what your school has to offer?
+Have they shared their contact information to learn about your school’s offers?
 If yes, then it’s time for you to trigger your recruitment email campaign.

-Email is an integral marketing tactic for engaging prospective students and nurturing their interest in your school.
+What is recruitment email marketing?
+It is an integral marketing tactic for engaging prospective students and nurturing their interest in your school.
 Perhaps you want to provide more information on a program or lead them to register for an upcoming event.
-An effective email campaign is about delivering the right messages to the right people at the right time.
+An effective email campaign delivers the right messages to people at the right time.

 But there are many features to an email campaign, and understanding the impact of each one will help you to reap the results you want.
 From the tone of the content to deployment and delivery metrics, your school must know how to master the different layers of an email marketing campaign.

-To get you started, here is the anatomy of an effective recruitment email campaign that works to nurture prospects along the enrollment journey with the goal of converting them into school applicants.
+To get you started, here is the anatomy of an effective recruitment email campaign that works to nurture prospects along the enrollment journey to convert them into school applicants.

 1. Create a Plan for Your Recruitment Email Campaign

 Whether you’re looking to develop an email campaign from scratch or boost your current email marketing engagement, it all starts with creating a plan.
-The worst thing you can do is send out a mass of generic emails with no thought to your audience or the information they need.
-A good plan will help you hone your email marketing efforts to focus on the right messages for the right candidates.
+The worst thing you can do is send out a mass of generic emails without thought to your audience or the information they need.
+A good plan will help you hone your email marketing efforts to focus on the right messages for suitable candidates.

 Once you know who you’re targeting, you can think about what you’re trying to achieve with each email and what kind of content will speak to that goal.
-Spend time planning between four and six different emails with specific goals, such as improving attendance at an event or getting prospects to meet with an advisor.
-At the same time, consider the enrollment journey and how your emails can target leads at each stage–what kind of information do they need at that point in time?
+Spend time planning between four and six emails with specific purposes, such as improving attendance at an event or getting prospects to meet with an advisor.
+At the same time, consider the enrollment journey and how your emails can target leads at each stage–what kind of information do they need then?
 For example, if a prospect has registered their interest in an engineering program, they’ll probably want to learn more about the faculty, courses, and facilities first.
-Then, you can begin to feed information on the other key details, such as financial aid and application deadlines.
+Then, you can feed information on the other key details, such as financial aid and application deadlines.

 By developing a framework for your recruitment email campaign, you can direct your efforts toward achieving more meaningful outcomes.